XaspMe/RequesterService/README.md

 # RequesterService
 The application allows you to perform any action with the required delay by adding it into the strategy.

-Application present .NET5 WebApi with Swagger and logging.
+Application present .NET5 WebApi with Swagger and logging on Serilog extensions.

 By default application open SwaggerUI in your default browser.
-Swagger contain russian comments
+Swagger contain russian comments.

 Creation of recurring tasks requires the creation of a new action:
 1) Create a "concretestrategy" and inherite it from IRequestStrategy.